d0tTino/constellation-agents/README.md

 Sending `SIGHUP` causes `cfg` to reload the file at runtime.

+All agents load configuration through the same mechanism.
+Specify the path with the `--config` command line option or `CONFIG_PATH` environment variable.
+If omitted, agents default to a `config.toml` file in the current directory.

 ## FinRL Strategist

 The package `agents.finrl_strategist` integrates the [FinRL](https://github.com/AI4Finance-Foundation/FinRL) framework.